From £30,040.00 or £347.88 on LeaseFetcher.

 Both automatic and manual gearboxes can feel unresponsive.

 Firmer ride than the Volvo XC40.

-Despite the engines being a little rough around the edges and the gearboxes a tad vague, the Q3 Estate’s exquisite practicality has its rivals beaten all day which makes it a popular choice for small families.
+Despite the engines being a little rough around the edges and the gearboxes a tad vague, the Q3’s exquisite practicality has its rivals beaten all day which makes it a popular choice for small families.

 If you’re in the mood to treat yourself, Audi’s optional Comfort and Sound Pack (additional £1,295) will get you a tidy Bang & Olufsen sound system, a handy rear view camera as well as hands-free opening of the boot and doors.

 The Audi Q3 also comes with plenty of standard safety kit including precision parking rear parking sensors, cruise control and a front pre-sense mechanism to reduce the risk of accidents.

 Practicality reigns supreme in the Audi Q3 thanks to its significantly spacious boot.
 Jump back into the rear seats and the Q3 offers loads more room than many similar priced alternatives.

 All things considered, the Audi Q3 is a cracking all-rounder with bucket-loads of style and practicality.
 It’s just a shame about the slightly underwhelming driving experience compared to some other luxury small SUV cars.

 The entry-level ‘Sport’ trim boasts a generous selection of standard equipment to make it a very enticing option.
 The 18” '5-double-arm alloy wheels are the foundation to the car's impressive exterior style, while the futuristic LED headlights provide powerful assistance on dark roads.
 Somehow, the ‘Sport’ trim has managed to wrangle Audi’s intuitive Virtual Cockpit into its possession which is a huge selling point for those on a budget.

 From £30,510.00 or £359.97 per month on LeaseFetcher